quibbble/go-boardgame/examples/tictactoe/README.md

 # Tic-Tac-Toe Example

-This Tic-Tac-Toe game provides a simple example of one way to use this package.
-While a helpful example, this package was purposely left with room for interpretation and different implementation styles due to the vast differences in every board game.
-This is by no means the only or necessarily best way to implement a game.
+This is an example implementation of Tic-Tac-Toe using the [go-boardgame](https://github.com/quibbble/go-boardgame) package.
+This is by no means the only or necessarily best way to implement a game but is a good place to start when writing a new game.

-## Structure
+# Layout

 ### builder.go